Compressing KV Cache for Long-Context LLM Inference with Inter-Layer Attention Similarity: Experiments

-\paragraph{Case study} In Figure \ref{fig:case}, we provide four different representative cases to compare StreamingLLM, $\text{H}_2\text{O}$, and our \textsc{PoD}.
-For case (a), The correct answer lies within the window of neighboring tokens, allowing all methods to attend to it during decoding.
-As a result, all three methods can make accurate predictions.
-For case (b), the answer is at the beginning, and both StreamingLLM and \textsc{PoD} can attend to it during decoding, resulting in correct predictions.
-However, for $\text{H}_2\text{O}$, a long sequence of irrelevant tokens following the answer causes it to mistakenly discard the initial answer, leading to an incorrect prediction.
-For case (c), the answer is in the middle, and StreamingLLM cannot attend to it during decoding, leading to an incorrect prediction.
-However, the text following the answer and just before the question is related to the answer, allowing $\text{H}_2\text{O}$ to retain it within its attention window, resulting in a correct prediction. \textsc{PoD}, being able to attend to all tokens, also makes a correct prediction.
-For case (d), only \textsc{PoD} can answer the example in Needle in a Haystack since the other two methods disregard the answer tokens.
+\paragraph{Case Study} Figure~\ref{fig:case} compares StreamingLLM, $\text{H}_2\text{O}$, and \textsc{PoD} on four representative cases.
+In case (a), the answer is within the window of recent tokens, so all methods make correct predictions.
+In case (b), the answer is at the beginning; StreamingLLM and \textsc{PoD} retain it and predict correctly, but $\text{H}_2\text{O}$ discards it due to many irrelevant tokens, resulting in an error.
+In case (c), the answer is in the middle; StreamingLLM cannot access it and fails, while $\text{H}_2\text{O}$ and \textsc{PoD} both succeed.
+In case (d), only \textsc{PoD} can find the answer in the ``Needle in a Haystack" scenario, as the other methods overlook the answer tokens.